hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 (sleep 5 && devmon) &
 ```

-Now plugged in devices will get mounted automatically in media.
+Now plugged in devices will get mounted automatically in `/media`.
 See IgnorantGuru's [blog](http://igurublog.wordpress.com/downloads/script-devmon/) for more examples devmon's capabilities, such as popping up a filemanger to view the files automatically.

-... [coming soon]

 ## <a name="whatdo"></a> What to do when things go wrong